Krishna3451/Ai-assistant-demo/Readme.md

-# AI Assistant Demo
+# AI Teaching Assistant Demo

-An interactive AI assistant powered by real-time voice communication and computer vision capabilities.
-This application enables natural conversations with an AI Assistant that can see, hear, and respond to students in real-time.
+An interactive AI teaching assistant powered by real-time voice communication and computer vision capabilities.
+This application enables natural conversations with an AI tutor that can see, hear, and respond to students in real-time.

 ## Features